-The bill would amend the Michigan Renaissance Zone Act to authorize the board of the Michigan Strategic Fund to designate up to six, rather than five, renaissance zones; allow the board to designate one renaissance zone as a "redevelopment renaissance zone"; and exclude residents and businesses in a redevelopment renaissance zone from some of the tax exemptions available in a renaissance zone.
-A redevelopment renaissance zone would have to promote the development of existing industrial facilities.
+The bill would amend the Michigan Renaissance Zone Act to do all of the following:

+- -- Increase by one the number of renaissance zones that the board of the Michigan Strategic Fund (MSF) may designate. - -- Allow the MSF board to designate one renaissance zone as a "redevelopment renaissance zone". - -- Exclude residents and businesses in a redevelopment renaissance zone from some of the tax exemptions available in a renaissance zone.